-- 16.1 A decision supported by a majority of the votes at a meeting of the council at which a quorum is present is a decision of the council. - Note: Clause 16.1 reflects section 371 of the Act. - Decisions made by the council must be accurately recorded in the minutes of the meeting at which the decision is made.
+16.1 A decision supported by a majority of the votes at a meeting of the council at which a quorum is present is a decision of the council.

+16.2 Decisions made by the council must be accurately recorded in the minutes of the meeting at which the decision is made.